briancaffey/django-step-by-step/vuepress-docs/docs/topics/twelve-factor-app/README.md

 }
 ```

 The `django-cdk` application uses environment variables to determine which options to use for deployment.
-For example, the `HostedZoneName` is read in from the environment and use to determin which DNS records and ACM records to create.
-CloudFormation Stacks help to isolate environments, and no infrstructure is shared between environments.
+For example, the `HostedZoneName` is read in from the environment and use to determine which DNS records and ACM records to create.
+CloudFormation Stacks help to isolate environments, and no infrastructure is shared between environments.

 > A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.